YinkTech/books-Catelogue/ReadMe.md

 # A Books Catelogue
 > Users with the link can go and add, view and delete books details according to users browsers cookies.
-By adding the user name and Authors Name.
+By adding the Book name and Author Name.

 ## Home Page
 ![screenshot](images/nwp.jpg)